-Do Warrants Show on Background Checks?
+Do Warrants Show on Background Checks in Texas?

 A valid arrest warrant gives the police the authority to place you under arrest immediately.
 Many warrants are executed when police officers conduct a traffic stop and discover the driver has an active warrant.
 In other situations, police officers with a warrant may show up at your job or work to make the arrest on the spot.
 Having a warrant can be stressful for many reasons, and you should never ignore one.
 Some warrants may even affect your ability to qualify for a job or housing if a party discovers the warrant.

 Many people who have a warrant out for their arrest have no idea the warrant exists.
 So, how can a potential employer or landlord find out about the warrant?
-A warrant will not become part of the criminal record until law enforcement officers execute the warrant, so most warrants will not show on traditional background checks ordered by an employer or property owner.
+A warrant will not become part of the criminal record until law enforcement officers execute the warrant, so most warrants will NOT SHOW on traditional background checks ordered by an employer or property owner.
 However, this does not mean that a warrant cannot be discovered.

 Types of Warrants